EPCCed/APT-CPP/lectures/templates/README.md

 See Meyer's Effective Modern C++ chapter 1 - free online https://www.safaribooksonline.com/library/view/effective-modern-c/9781491908419/ch01.html

+In short:

 ![:thumb]( But usually you can ignore these and just think about:
 1. Whether you want to copy the argument or not  - if you don't want a copy add a reference `&`
-2. Whether you can handle a const argument - if so add a `const` qualifier)
+2. Whether you can handle a const argument - if so add a `const` qualifier
+3. If you want *exactly* the type of the expression - if so add `&&` - this is known as a forwarding reference)

 ---
 # Auto